vectordotdev/vector/website/docs/reference/transforms/filter.md

 #### `[field_name]`.ends_with

-Checks whether a string field ends with a string argument.
+Checks whether a string field ends with a string argument.Can also provide a list of string (evaluates to true if any match).